 The best European cities for co-working

 We previously talked about co-working and what you should look for when searching for a place.
 We also own our co-working space in Berlin, CISpace.
-Today we are going to focus on the European cities and which ones are the best for co-working from our perspective.
+Today we are going to focus on which cities are the best European cities for co-working.

 Counting 60+ spaces and an average of 200 euros/month to rent a desk, the Dutch vibrant city of tulips has a lot to offer in terms of co-working.
 Being the cultural, economic, and creative centre of the Netherlands allows Amsterdam to be a living example of a mix of different elements living together.
 We are sure that this atmosphere will benefit your business!